Internet Marketing Guide

 - Make it easy to add items to the shopping cart and to finalise checkout.

 - Have a 0800 telephone number, rather than a premium rate.

 If you're selling something, you want to make a purchasing decision as easy as possible.
 If a buyer doesn't know how to pay, can't find the checkout, believes the site isn't secure or can't find the delivery charges, they'll go elsewhere.

-Your website's job is to entice people to take an action.
-If it's to contact you or instigate a call back show them what to do.
+Your website's job is to entice people to take action.
+If it's to contact you or instigate a callback, then show them exactly what to do.

 Once someone comes to your site, you should find a way of capturing their email address.
 Once they leave, you have probably lost them forever.
 If you have their email address, you can undertake email marketing (in that you can email them advice, newsletters or special offers to remind them of your site and products).

 It's wise to start an autoresponder series that has two years worth of emails in it.
 That way every time someone signs up for your newsletter you have 100 emails waiting to send them for the next two years - setup and forget.
 Research studies vary, but it may take 6-8 months before you make a sale to someone.
-One famous internet marketer makes £10,000 every time he adds a new email to his autoresponder series.
+One famous internet marketer makes $10,000 every time she sends an email to her autoresponder series.

 Most potential customers begin their online journey with the search engines before they end up at your site.
 Google is still a major force although Yahoo and MSN still bring in traffic.

 A new site is unlikely to rank for any popular terms for a long while.
 Therefore, you'll need to undertake some research to find the terms and phrases people type into the search box when they're looking for your product or services.